rmrsk/EBGeometry/docs/_sources/BVH.rst.txt

 .. note::

-   BVHs are not limited to binary trees.
-   EBGeometry supports :math:`k` -ary trees where each regular node has :math:`k` children nodes.
+   EBGeometry limited to binary trees, but supports :math:`k` -ary trees where each regular node has :math:`k` children nodes.

 Construction
 ------------

 BVHs have extremely flexible rules regarding their construction.
-Since they are hierarchical structures, the only requirement when dividing a leaf node is that each child node gets at least one primitive.
+For example, the child nodes :math:`L` and :math:`R` in :numref:`Fig:TrianglesBVH` could be partitioned in any number of ways, with the only requirement being that each child node gets at least one triangle.

-Although the rules for BVH construction are flexible, performant BVHs are completely reliant on having balanced trees with the following heuristic properties:
+Although the rules for BVH construction are highly flexible, performant BVHs are completely reliant on having balanced trees with the following heuristic properties:

-* Bounding volumes should enclose primitives as tightly as possible.
+* **Tight bounding volumes** that enclose the primitives as tightly as possible.
-* There should be a minimal overlap between the bounding volumes.
+* **Minimal overlap** between the bounding volumes.
-* The BVH trees should be approximately *balanced*.
+* **Balanced**, in the sense that the tree depth does not vary greatly through the tree, and there is approximately the same number of primitives in each leaf node.

 Construction of a BVH is usually done recursively, from top to bottom (so-called top-down construction).
 Alternative construction methods also exist, but are not used in EBGeometry.
 In this case one can represent the BVH construction of a :math:`k` -ary tree is done through a single function:

 .. math::
+   :label: Partition

    \textrm{Partition}\left(\vec{O}\right): \vec{O} \rightarrow \left(\vec{O}_1, \vec{O}_2, \ldots, \vec{O}_k\right),

 where :math:`\vec{O}` is an input a list of objects/primitives, which is *partitioned* into :math:`k` new list of primitives.
-Note that the lists :math:`\vec{O}_i` do not contain duplicates.
+Note that the lists :math:`\vec{O}_i` do not contain duplicates, there is a unique set of primitives associated in each new leaf node.
 Top-down construction can thus be illustrated as a recursive procedure:

 .. code-block:: text